 The university has developed a multifaceted and integrated plan for COVID-19 surveillance, testing and early warning.

-The fall semester will begin on Aug.
-31. Undergraduate in-person instruction will be delayed until Sept.
-14 and delivered online for the first two weeks.
-All graduate-level instruction will proceed as planned.
+The fall semester began on Aug.
+31. After a two week delay, in-person undergraduate instruction resumed as planned on Sept.14 .
+All graduate-level instruction has proceeded as planned.
 Classes will run through Dec.
 14, as scheduled.

 Schedule of Classes (Testudo)

 If you think you have COVID-19, please use the university HEAL line.
 If you have a medical question or concern, please contact your physician.
 If you have questions specific to UMD and coronavirus, we encourage you to use our feedback form.

 The student experience will include new safety guidelines and opportunities regarding housing, dining, co-curricular activities, and mental health and wellness.

 Maryland Athletics is working closely with university leadership, and local and state officials to comply with public health guidelines, as well as NCAA and Big Ten Conference requirements.

 The effects of COVID-19 on our Fiscal 2021 campus budget are significant.
 Plans to mitigate much of these financial impacts of COVID-19 are in progress, with several budget mitigation measures already in place.